Jimmy Buffett brought us Margaritaville. Former MLB Spring Training sites? Let’s call them, Nostalgiaville. Littered

 training…Plant City Stadium, which also last hosted spring training in 1997 (Reds), also hosts baseball…Fort

-Lauderdale Stadium, which lasted hosted the Orioles in 2009, is now mostly used by soccer and lacrosse teams although the
+Lauderdale Stadium, which lasted hosted the Orioles in 2009, is now mostly used by soccer and lacrosse teams.
+Met the Wrecking

 FORMER ARIZONA (AND CALIFORNIA) CACTUS LEAGUE SPRING TRAINING SITES